hphelion/documentation/UseCases/TasksforAdmins/commercial.dashboard.admin.md

 The Admin dashboard enables you to work within the current cloud domain.
 You can access tools to work with the Compute, Network, Object Operations, and Orchestration services.</p>

-As an administrator (admin), you can perform all of the <a href="/helion/community/dashboard/users/">user tasks</a> in addition to the admin tasks.</p>
+As an administrator (admin), you can perform all of the [user tasks](/helion/commercial/dashboard/managing/nonadmin/) in addition to the admin tasks.</p>
 <img src="media/HorizonUI_Admin_beta.png" alt="" width="500" />